makrai/notes/kratzer88-stage-level-individual-level-pred.md

   * 1 5(a), (e), and (f) all turn Into epistemic conditionals after the replacement
 * 17(a), (b) and (c) correspond to 1 5(e), (e), and (f) respectively.
-  If 11ary knows French, �he knows i t well
+  If 11ary knows French, ahe knows i t well
-  If M�ry speaks French, she knows it well
+  If Mary speaks French, she knows it well
   If Mary knows French, she speaks it well
 * If 17(a) to (c) are eplstemic conditionals, the _if_-clause restricts an epfstemic modal
   * While some modals can act as quant ifi ers and bind variables as argued i n Heim (19B2), it seems that epistemtc modals cannot.
 Consider the following example:
-(18) A car must be i n the g�r�ge
+(18) A car must be i n the garage
   * When _must_ Is Int erpreted deontlcally, the indertnlte noun phrase in (18) can have an existential or a universal (generic) Interpretation.